 Oregon Trivia: Interesting Place Names

 Most of the following information is derived from Oregon Geographic Names, 7th Edition, by Lewis A. McArthur, Revised and enlarged by Lewis L. McArthur, Published by Oregon Historical Society Press, 2003.
-It is available in libraries and bookstores throughout Oregon.

 This locality and post office in Jackson County was named for the deposits of fireproofing material found nearby.

 This Jefferson County area got its name from the broken axe handle that local wood haulers found near a water hole.

 This Lane County rock derived its name from an Indian legend about animals that left the footprints of a baby.

 This Wasco County area got its name in the 1800s after a trader started from The Dalles with a pack train of flour for gold miners in Canyon City.
 Along the way, Indians drove off his horses but the trader made the best of it by constructing a rough clay and rock bake oven that he used to make bread to sell to miners heading to the gold country.

 One story says that this Marion County mountain was named after a brand of chewing tobacco popular in the 1890s that an old woodsman chewed in great quantities while exploring the area.